 The Story Laboratory’s Virtual Author Library is an online resource center for aspiring authors and bibliophiles.
 Feel free to wander and check out what the library has in store for you…

-Alan DiPerna on The Art of the Feature Interview
+The Art of the Feature Interview with Alan DiPerna

 One of America’s foremost rock scribes, Alan di Perna has been writing professionally about popular music and culture since 1980.
 Born in Brooklyn, New York, he came of age during the heady cultural explosion that was the psychedelic ’60s and first emerged as a rock musician and writer amid the exuberant cross-genre hedonism of New York’s early ’80s post punk scene.